 The likelihood of exposure to SGARs used in open-field agriculture is high for migratory birds where these substances are applied.
 Some open-field agriculture areas experience more problems with rodent pests than others.
 In temperate areas, rodents are not often a significant pest (Buckle and Smith 1994).
-In non-temperate areas, rodent pests can cause significant crop damage (Thakur, Firake and Kumar 2012).
-However, in many non-temperate areas, rodents are not resistant to the first generation anticoagulant rodenticides, which may be a reflection of a lack of historical use of anticoagulant rodenticides (FGARs) can be effective in these areas, while minimising the risk to migratory birds.
+In non-temperate areas, rodent pests can cause significant crop damage (Thakur, et al. 2012).
+However, in many non-temperate areas, rodents are not resistant to the first generation anticoagulant rodenticides, which may be a reflection of a lack of historical use of these products.
+Therefore, the less toxic and persistent first-generation anticoagulant rodenticides (FGARs) can be effective in these areas, while minimizing the risk to migratory birds.

 To identify whether FGARs would be an effective alternative to the more toxic SGARs, new tools are available to test for FGAR resistance making it easier to switch to first-generation ARs in areas lacking resistance (Endepols, et al. 2012; Prescott, et al. 2007).
 In resistant open-agriculture areas, alternatives to SGARs should be explored and introduced where appropriate, including trapping of pests, integrated pest management strategies, and crop rotation (Laxminarayan 2003; Eason, et al. 2011; Sudarmaji, et al. 2010).
-Combined research and development with principle research agencies and industry can mitigate the risk of rodent irruptions, particularly through education of researchers (who communicate with growers) and growers with practical, available for immediate use, farm strategies (Hunt, Birch and Vanclay 2012).
+Combined research and development with principle research agencies and industry can mitigate the risk of rodent irruptions, particularly through education of researchers (who communicate with growers) and growers with practical, available for immediate use, farm strategies (Hunt, et al. 2012).
 Alternatives to anticoagulant rodenticides will not only limit risks to non-target wildlife, but will also limit the spread of resistant rat populations (Lambert 2003).
-However, SGARs may be more effective than alternatives, such as zinc phosphide and warfarin (Pitt, Driscoll and Sugihara 2011).
+However, SGARs may be more effective than alternatives, such as zinc phosphide and warfarin (Pitt, et al. 2011).

 Eradications of invasive rodent species, particularly in island ecosystems, also use anticoagulant rodenticides, but these have limited impact on non-targets when using best practice (Ruscoe and Pech 2010).
-For the continued use of SGARs in conservation programmes, best practice guidelines should be followed.2
+For the continued use of SGARs in conservation programmes, best practice guidelines should be followed.

 3.2.
-Stop permanent baiting: apply rodenticides only when infestations are present followed by bait removal (could also be non-legislative, eg, change of business model)
+Stop permanent baiting: apply rodenticides only when infestations are present followed by bait removal (could also be non-legislative, e.g., change of business model)

-Permanent baiting, rather than only using rodenticides when infestations are present, is a likely cause of non-target wildlife exposure to rodenticides, particularly to SGARs, which are widely applied in this way (Laakso, Suomalainen and Koivisto 2010).
-Many professional pest controllers use permanent baiting with anticoagulant rodenticides as standard procedure (Cefic 2013).
-Permanent baiting may also be a factor associated with anticoagulant bait-resistance in rodents (Klemann, Esther and Endepols 2011).
+Permanent baiting, rather than only using rodenticides when infestations are present, is a likely cause of nontarget wildlife exposure to rodenticides, particularly to SGARs, which are widely applied in this way (Laakso, et al. 2010).
+Many professional pest controllers use permanent baiting with anticoagulant rodenticides as standard procedure (Cefic, 2013).
+Permanent baiting may also be a factor associated with anticoagulant bait-resistance in rodents (Klemann, et al. 2011).